 Take control of your credit score

-Did you know that your credit history can improve over time?
-This is because information is retained on your credit report only for a defined period of time.
+Your credit history can actually improve over time.
+This is because under the comprehensive credit reporting system information is retained on your credit report only for a defined period of time.

 - Making sure all payments for bills and credit accounts are made on time